terra-campaigns/arrival/_informationPool.md

 - [ ] Factions of Derro war with one another in the lower levels.
 - [ ] The Deepfolk  hate Imorta but fear her and what they’re doing down there.
 If they send anyone through, they could face repercussions.
 What guarantees could the character give to the Deepfolk to let them pass.
 - [ ] Imortra used the power of the brezal paths to summon all sorts of horrible entities from the void, which now roam in the lower reaches.
+- [ ] Imortra tried to use Galiera for a ritual, but somehow it fumbled

 ## Linhe